 Great Britain has always fascinated Americans.
-They have a Queen, guzzle down tea and we’ve both duked it out in a few wars.
+They have a monarch, guzzle down tea and we’ve both duked it out in a few wars.

 If there’s one thing the Brits should be known for across the globe, it’s the majestic Silverstone Circuit (race track) in Northamptonshire.
 No, it’s not in Lord of the Rings Middle-Earth.
 It’s actually in England.

 Race tracks play a huge role in Formula 1 as every circuit is different and provides new challenges for each team every week.
 Silverstone is essentially the home of F1, as many of the teams have bases in the UK, including: McLaren, Haas, Mercedes, Racing Point (soon to be Aston Martin 2021), Red Bull, Renault and Williams.

 Below is the ultimate travel guide for the Silverstone Circuit and what you should expect when you attend The British Grand Prix:

 - First Grand Prix – 1950

 - Circuit Length – 5.891 km (3.6604 miles)

 - Location – Silverstone, Northamptonshire, United Kingdom

 RAF History at Silverstone

 In 1943, the British teamed up with the Americans to kick the Nazis out of Europe and the RAF (Royal Air Force) built Silverstone.
 The airfield has three runways assembled in the classic WWII triangle format.
 This is the outline of the present track.